cpske/ISP/assignment/ku-polls/iteration3.md

 * only an authenticated user can submit a vote
 * a user can vote again on a poll, and it replaces his previous vote.
 He can only resubmit during a poll's voting period.
 * if a user selects a poll he already voted for, it's highly desirable that the list of choices show his previous selection
+* add logging of the following events:
+  - user login or logout.
+An "info" level log message, including username and IP address.
+  - unsuccessful login attempt (username or password incorrect). a "warning" log message, including username entered and IP address.
+  - user submits a vote for a poll. "info" log message including username and poll id voted on (but not choice id).
+  - all log messages should include the date and time (that's done  by the formatter).
+  - log to the console, like Django does.
+  - use loggers, not print statements!

 ## Requirements